Black Talon: Design

 The Black Talon bullet was designed in 1991 under the supervision of Alan Corzine, then Winchester's VP of research and development.

-The Black Talon handgun bullet (from the resemblance to the opened segments of the talons of a bird of prey) is a jacketed hollow-point bullet with perforations designed to expose sharp edges upon expansion.
+The Black Talon handgun bullet (from the resemblance of the opened segments to the talons of a bird of prey) is a jacketed hollow-point bullet with perforations designed to expose sharp edges upon expansion.
 The bullet featured a Lubalox coating, a proprietary oxide process, that gave it an unusual black appearance compared to other copper-jacketed or lead bullets.
 Though widely misreported to be Teflon, molybdenum disulfide, or wax, the Lubalox coating was simply intended to protect the barrel rifling, and did not give the bullet armor-piercing capabilities.
 This coating is still widely used on many of Winchester's rifle bullets.

 The Black Talon rifle bullet did not share the handgun bullet's barbed petal design and was essentially a solid copper hollow-point with a hollowed out rear shank containing a lead core in a steel liner to prevent jacket rupture thus maintaining necessary penetration in tough game.
 This ammunition line was renamed Fail Safe.